-Prevent Credit Card Fraud - Avoid Identity Theft, Monitor Your Credit
+Prevent Credit Card Fraud - Avoid Identity Theft, Monitor Your Credit Cards

-A typical victim spends 44 hours recovering from credit card fraud/identity theft and an averge of $500 repairing the damage to their credit reports.
-I urge you to pull your credit report, if you haven't done so in the last 6 months, to check for any fraudulent information.
+A typical victim spends 44 hours recovering from credit card fraud/identity theft and an average of $500 repairing the damage to their credit reports.
+We urge you to pull your credit report, if you haven't done so in the last 6 months, to check for any fraudulent information.
 In the meantime, we have some useful information for you on how to avoid credit card fraud and what to do if you are a victim of credit card fraud or identity theft.

 Ways to Avoid Credit Card Fraud

 With the high tech world we live in, your credit card information is always at risk for theft.
 Check out the following ways to keep it safe:

 - Keep Your Credit Cards Safe.
 This may seem a bit obvious but it is the number one way people can steal your identity.
 Keep your credit cards in a purse or wallet close to your body where it can't be easily snatched away.
 If you are planning to shop in a high traffic area or maybe out of town, only carry one or two of the credit or debit cards you'll be using - leave the others at home.